SoftwareHeritage/swh-fuse/docs/design.md

   character of their object id, the metadata identified by a `SWHID.json` entry, and the `origin/` directory.

+- `README`: file explaining briefly what is SwhFS.

 ## File system representation